 - British Ability Scales

 - Adequate joint attention for group learning and following group instructions

 - Adequate self-help skills, including independence in toileting and feeding

 - At the time of admission, the student should not present with behavioural challenges or co-morbid conditions that will disrupt group learning or pose significant safety concerns for the individual and others.

 - Applicants who meet identified criteria are required to attend a school screening assessment to ascertain placement suitability.

-- Ultimately, the decision on admission to the school rests with school's Admission and Review Committee comprising the principal and other appointed educators and medical professionals.
+- Ultimately, the decision on admission to the School rests with the School's Admission and Review Committee, comprising the Principal and other appointed educators and medical professionals.